Foxy/eleventy-fundraising-minisite/README.md

 ### Provide a code for each product

-The products in the **products** folder may have a field called "code".
+The products in the **products** folder may have a field called `code` (which you can think of as a `SKU` if you prefer that term).
 This code is needed for the HMAC Validation to be correctly used.
 This code is a product identifier and you may use whater code you please, provided each product has its own unique code.

 Here is an example from `src/product/product2.md`